Knowledge, Research & Innovation Cornell NYC Tech

 A Place for Great Minds

-The Cornell NYC Tech campus is envisioned as a world-class facility that will combine academic innovation with applied research and practical applications, and also as a forum for thinkers from different fields to connect and challenge one another’s ideas and theories.
+The Cornell Tech campus was envisioned as a world-class facility combining academic innovation with applied research and practical applications, as well as a forum for thinkers from different fields to connect and challenge one another’s ideas and theories.

 Ripple Effect

-Observers have said the Cornell NYC Tech project is potentially the “most transformative capital grant in Atlantic’s history,” it’s also considered a model for what other cities ought to be doing to help accelerate change into the digital age.
+Observers have said the Cornell Tech project is potentially the “most transformative capital grant in Atlantic’s history.”
+It’s also considered a model for what other cities ought to be doing to help accelerate change into the digital age.

 Here’s Who’s Helping Write the Next Chapter in This Continuing Story